C-Undritz/Boardgame-Bazaar/README.md

 ```
   pip install --upgrade pip
 ```
-The cloned repository should include the ‘requirements.txt’ to enable the installation of the packages required for this project using the following command in the terminal:
+The cloned repository includes the ‘requirements.txt’ to enable the installation of the packages required for this project using the following command in the terminal:
 ```
   pip3 install -r requirements.txt
 ```